-Local preview To preview your sources on your console display, enable the Enable local preview of input option, then select your Video source: Input - Input stream appears full-screen.
-Tile - Input streams appear as a tile view.
-Cycle - Input streams cycle.
+Local preview To preview your sources on your console display, enable the Local preview Enable local preview of input option, then select your Video source: • Input - Input stream appears full-screen. • Tile - Input streams appear as a tile view. • Cycle - Input streams cycle.
 Specify the Cycle duration, in seconds.
-To assign the local preview to a button on your Maevex 6120 device (Button 1, Button 2, Button 3, or Button 4).
-If you don't want to assign a button, select None.
+To assign the local preview to a button on your Maevex 6122 device ( Button 1 , Button 2 , Button 3 , or Button 4 ).
+If you don't want to assign a button, select None .
 If the option is enabled, select an Audio source from the list.
 If no input is available, None appears.
-Power recovery policy Set up your Maevex device to start up after a power loss.
-Never start - Never start your Maevex device after a power loss.
-Always start - Always start your Maevex device after a power loss.
+Power recovery policy Set up your Maevex device to start up after a power loss. • Never start - Never start your Maevex device after a power loss. • Always start - Always start your Maevex device after a power loss.
 Restore last state - Always start and restore the last state of your Maevex device after a power loss.
 Power button control To prevent your device from shutting down, enable the Disable shutdown option.
 Recording control To disable the recording module for a specific Maevex device, enable the Disable recording option.
 Your device will reboot for this change to take effect.
 Reboot control To remotely force a reboot of your device if it stops responding, enable the Enable force reboot option.
 Wake-on-LAN control To remotely reboot an unresponsive Maevex device, enable the Enable Wake-on-LAN option.
 DNS update To update your DNS (Domain Name System) to use a friendly name instead of the device serial number, enable the Update DNS with friendly name option.
 Logs Download device logs - Download the log files.
 This file contains information on your Maevex devices.
 This information is useful for troubleshooting purposes.
 Erase device logs - Erase the log files created for your Maevex devices.
 Audits Download the audit file.
-When you click Download device audits , you'll be prompted to enter a password.
+When you click Download device audits, you'll be prompted to enter a password.
 The password entered encrypts the audit file.
 This file contains information on the user interactions with your Maevex devices.
 This information is used by your Maevex environment administrator.
-Troubleshooting Audio - To disable the audio on all of your Maevex 6100 Series devices, enable the Disable audio option.
-Your device will reboot for this change to take effect.
-Debug configurations - Get help and troubleshooting information for your configuration.
-For more information, contact Matrox Technical Support.